IanBedard/procedurator/index.md

 ## Procedurator
 To see the application live [click here](http://procedurator.ianb.digital/).

-Procedurator is a dreamweaver(xml=>html | from the design window convertor) corrector and style applier for PSPS governement styling (WET-BOEW).
-The applications runs multiple regex script that converts the html given to a repaired version.
+Procedurator is a dreamweaver((xml=>html) - from the design window convertor) corrector and style applier for PSPC governement styling (WET-BOEW).| The applications runs multiple regex script that converts the html given to a repaired version.
 It can also agglomerate code depending on the tag and convert it to an accordion.

 ### How the app works
 The application basically works by running multiple line of regex and searching throughout the code and replacing it by nothing ("") or by a correction/governement styling.